PipeWire/pipewire/README.md

 $ gst-launch-1.0 audiotestsrc ! pipewiresink
 ```

-PipeWire provides a device monitor as well so that:
+PipeWire provides a device monitor as well so that

 ```
 $ gst-device-monitor-1.0
 ```

-Shows the PipeWire devices and applications like cheese will
+shows the PipeWire devices and applications like cheese will
 automatically use the PipeWire video source when possible.

 ### Inspecting the PipeWire state

 There is currently no native graphical tool to inspect the PipeWire graph
 but we recommend to use one of the excellent JACK tools, such as `Carla`,
-`catia`, `qjackctl`,...
+`catia`, `qjackctl`, ...
 You will not be able to see all features like the video
 ports but it is a good start.

 `pw-mon` dumps and monitors the state of the PipeWire daemon.